What is an auto loan?

 Dealer financing

-Dealer financing is the easiest type of loan to get since you can do your shopping and financing in one spot.
+Dealer financing is the easiest financing type.
+You can do your shopping and financing in one spot.
 The dealer will likely check your credit.
 If you have a strong credit score, you may qualify for a promotional rate from the manufacturer if you go through a certified dealership.

 Bank or credit union auto loan

-You can also apply for a car loan at a traditional bank or credit union.
+Traditional banks and credit unions offer auto loans.
 The lender funds these loans, so you won’t have to go through a dealer.
 However, it may take more time than going through a dealership.
-Expect it to take at least one business day to get a loan from a bank or credit union, up to a week.
+Generally, expect to wait between one business day and a week to get a loan from a bank or credit union.

 Online auto loan

-As a consumer, you can choose between financing your purchase through the dealer (indirect financing) or finding and securing your own lender (direct financing).
+As a consumer, you can choose between financing your purchase through the dealer (indirect financing) or finding and securing a lender yourself (direct financing).
 Indirect financing is convenient and can open options for borrowers with bad credit.
-But you are likely to find more competitive rates shopping on your own for a loan.
+But you will likely find more competitive rates shopping on your own for a loan.

 How to compare auto loans

-Like mortgages, the best way to compare auto loans is to look at the key costs — including interest rate, term and fees — along with the estimated monthly payment and the total payments over the loan term.
+The best way to compare auto loans is to look at the key costs — including interest rate, term and fees.
+Look at both the estimated monthly payment and the total paid over the loan term.

 Annual percentage rate

-The APR is one of the most important numbers when deciding on a loan, as it determines total borrowing costs.
+The APR is one of the most important numbers when deciding on a loan.
+It determines total borrowing costs.
 An APR is set based on your credit score, income and the term and amount of the loan.

 Expect a higher interest rate if you’re in the market for a longer-term loan or if your credit score is fair or poor.
 A shorter loan term or higher credit score means you’ll likely have access to better rates.
 The lender will also factor in fees, so review the loan’s structure.